anr96/Excel-Kickstarter-Analysis/README.md

 # Excel-Kickstarter-Analysis

-This is a project about...
+This is a project about Excel